ptrcarta/arbitrum-docs/arbitrum-docs/launch-orbit-chain/orbit-sdk/deployment-custom-gas-token.md

 ### Custom gas token Orbit Deployment

 Deploying a Custom Gas Token Orbit chain introduces a unique aspect to the standard Orbit chain setup: the ability to pay transaction fees using a specific `ERC20` token instead of `ETH`.
-While the setup process largely mirrors that of a standard <a data-quicklook-from="arbitrum-rollup-chain">Rollup Orbit chain</a> (as detailed on the [introduction](introduction.md)), there are key differences to account for when configuring a Custom Gas Token Orbit chain.
+While the setup process largely mirrors that of a standard <a data-quicklook-from="arbitrum-rollup-chain">Rollup Orbit chain</a> (as detailed in the [introduction](introduction.md), there are key differences to account for when configuring a Custom Gas Token Orbit chain.

 :::important

-As mentioned on [introduction page](introduction.md), only Anytrust chains can have a custom gas token, it is not possible to have a Rollup Orbit with custom gas fee token.
+As mentioned in the [introduction page](introduction.md), only Anytrust chains can have a custom gas token; it is not possible to have a Rollup Orbit with a custom gas fee token.

 :::